-They're becoming well-known for their extremely capable affordable phones, the OnePlus Nord was released back in July 2020 and has since been a prime example, offering a less expensive alternative to higher-end options such as the OnePlus 8 Pro.
+They've fast become well-known for their extremely capable cheaper phones, the OnePlus Nord was released back in July 2020 and has since been a prime example, with the OnePlus Nord 2 cementing the fact.

 With the Nord N10 5G, OnePlus decreased the price even further – naturally meaning more compromises in features and performance, but for a phone that won't cost you so much.
 Of course, for many phone buyers, a compromise is expected in this price range.